-OPERATIONS MANAGER
+LINE SUPERINTENDENT & SYSTEM ENGINEER

-Notifies appropriate personnel in the event of an outage.
-Coordinates and directs activities required to restore the transmission and distribution systems during an outage.
-Maintains control of radio traffic insuring communication access for all field personnel.
-Ensures strict adherence to lockout/tagout procedures.
-Ensures members on life-support list receive priority status. $Provides\ central\ communication\ and\ status\ information\ updates\ to\ the\ division\ managers$ and communications personnel.
-Determines extent of service interruptions by member count and by area.
-Monitors SCADA, outage management and related information systems, and logs all events during the outage.
-Requests support for various information and communication systems as needed.
-Coordinate the logistics and execution of the Emergency Operations Plan by maximizing the available crews, equipment, and material.
-Establish a crew rotation plan when restoration of the system is expected to exceed 16 hours.
-Meet (as necessary) with the construction and maintenance superintendents to assist in the development of restoration plans for the following day.
-Ensure outside personnel are guided by qualified Cooperative employees.
-Authorized to use direct access to system operations. $Ware houseman\ shall\ remain\ in\ the\ office\ at\ all\ times\ to\ coordinate\ material\ needs\ directly$ to Texas Electric Cooperative ("TEC").
-All requests for material, reports of oil leaks, etc., shall be reported through this individual.
-Keep appropriate regulatory bodies (municipal governments, Public Utility Commission of Texas ("PUCT"), environmental agencies, etc.) apprised of outage and restoration efforts as per statutory requirement.
-Instruct mechanics to complete or arrange for repairs to fleet vehicles in a timely manner to reduce downtime.
-Coordinate the assignment of duties to other employees to ensure any additional needs of the membership, Cooperative or the employees are addressed.
-Such duties may include:
+- □ Notifies appropriate personnel in the event of an outage. - □ Coordinates and directs activities required to restore the transmission and distribution systems during an outage. - □ Maintains control of radio traffic insuring communication access for all field personnel. - □ Insures strict adherence to lockout/tagout procedures. - □ Ensures members on life-support list receive priority status. - Provides central communication and status information updates to the general manager and member services. - □ Determines extent of service interruptions by member count and by area. - □ Monitors SCADA, outage management and related information systems, and logs all events during the outage. - □ Requests support for various information and communication systems as needed.

+LINE FOREMAN

+□ Coordinate the logistics and execution of the Emergency Operations Plan by maximizing the available crews, equipment, and material.

+- □ Establish a crew rotation plan when restoration of the system is expected to exceed 16 hours. - □ Meet (as necessary) with the line superintendent to assist in the development of restoration plans for the following day. - □ Ensure outside personnel are guided by qualified Cooperative employees. - □ Authorized to use direct access to system operations 325-625-2128.

+ENGINEERING PERSONNEL

+T

+- □ Ensures all communication links are functional, and notifies appropriate vendors of potential troubleshooting and repair requirements to two-way radios, SCADA links, etc. - □ Provides support to system operations by analyzing outage data and making recommendations for power restoration. - □ Constantly monitors location and activity of all Cooperative and contract personnel working on restoration efforts and ensures this information is available to the system operator at all times. - □ Inventory damaged lines/equipment and coordinate with supplier to ensure necessary material for repair is available to crews. - □ Log location of all damaged or leaking devices requiring environmental cleanup. - One field engineer shall remain in the office at all times to coordinate material needs directly to Texas Electric Cooperative ("TEC").
+All requests for material, reports of oil leaks, etc., shall be reported through this one engineer. - □ Keep appropriate regulatory bodies (municipal governments, Public Utility Commission of Texas ("PUCT"), environmental agencies, etc.) apprised of outage and restoration efforts as per statutory requirement.

+OFFICE MANAGERS AND STAFF

+- □ Maintain function of offices with reduced staff during normal business hours. - □ Communicate with key account members. - □ Coordinate and schedule member service representatives to take outage calls, and ensure designated lead is always present to serve as liaison between system operations and other member service representatives. - □ Coordinate the assignment of duties to other employees to ensure any additional needs of the membership, Cooperative or the employees are addressed.
+Such duties may include: - Field inspection to assess damage. - Coordination and delivery of materials and meals to crews. - Ensure lodging is available for outside crews. - Guide out-of-town crews to the damaged areas.
-- Field inspection to assess damage. - Guide out-of-town crews to the damaged areas. - Visit members that are on life-support systems if communication system is not working.

-• Transport employees to and from homes or from one crew location to another.
+- Visit members that are on life-support systems if communication system is not working. - Transport employees to and from homes or from one crew location to another.